Places Menu

 Paul wrote two epistles to the church (1 & 2 Cor.)

-Located in Syria north of the Galilee on the Via Maris trade route
+Located 50 miles northeast of the Sea of Galilee on the Via Maris trade route

 -